Sparks, Nevada: 2020 census

 As of the American Community Survey of 2018, there were 104,246 people, 38,056 households residing in the city.
 The population density was 2,524.3 PD/sqmi.
 The racial makeup of the city was 76.8% White, 2.5% African American, 1.5% Native American, 5.7% Asian, 0.5% Pacific Islander, and 5.0% from two or more races.
 Hispanic or Latino of any race were 29.3% of the population.

 In 2018, the population of the city was spread out, with 23.5% under the age of 18 and 15.3% who were 65 years of age or older.
 There were 50.3% females.

 In 2018 the estimated median income for a household in the city was $60,785 and 9.9% of the population were below the poverty line.

+Economy

+Sparks is the corporate headquarters of Sierra Nevada Corporation, an aerospace and defense contractor.
+In 2024, the U.S. Air Force awarded the company a $13 billion contract to develop a successor to the E-4B, an airborne command post commonly called the "Doomsday plane".
+The E-4B serves as a mobile nuclear command-and-control post during national emergencies; the replacement program is scheduled to run through July 2036.

+Other companies headquartered in Sparks include Haws Corporation and NevadaNano.
+Haws makes drinking fountains and emergency washing equipment at a 210,000-square-foot plant in the city.
+The company's founder, Luther Haws, invented the drinking fountain in 1906.
+NevadaNano develops gas sensors.
+Its molecular property spectrometer won an R&D 100 Award in 2013.